fern4lvarez/piladb/README.md

 version of the dependencies, or the latest one available.
 Things might break, so please consider updating to the latest version.

-Test Coverage
+Code Coverage
 -------------

-We aim for a universal 100% test coverage for all suppackages.
+We aim for a universal 100% code coverage for all suppackages.
 If some piece of code is not testable, it probably needs to be changed.

-Check current test coverage of the project: https://codecov.io/gh/fern4lvarez/piladb
+Check current code coverage of the project: https://codecov.io/gh/fern4lvarez/piladb

 Release
 -------